jonlaing/effex/REACT-MIGRATION.md

 In React, `useMemo` and `useEffect` use dependency arrays with shallow comparison, and there's no built-in way to customize equality.
 You'd need external libraries or manual `useRef` tracking.

-In Effect UI, equality is a first-class option on every reactive primitive:
+In Effex, equality is a first-class option on every reactive primitive:

 ```ts
 // Only trigger updates when the user ID changes, ignoring lastSeen timestamps